jeraldconstantino/nitrate-sufficiency-monitoring-system/README.md

   Type=Application
   Name=<Nitrate Sufficiency>
   Comment=
-  Exec=sh -c "python3 /home/aquaponics/Desktop/nitrate-sufficiency-monitoring-system/main.py && sleep 5s && wmctrl -r ':ACTIVE:' -b toggle,fullscreen"
+  Exec=sh -c "python3 path/main.py"
   StartupNotify=false
   Terminal=true
   Hidden=false
   ```
 5. Configure the paths of all necessary files inside the main.py file.
-Please find the following syntax and modify the paths according to your file system.
+Kindly search for the following syntax and modify the paths according to your file system.
 Ensure that you have provided absolute paths for accurate file referencing
 ```
 # Path declaration
 mainWindowUI = "absolute path for main.ui"